TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 the user interacts with the control.

 Behaviors also allow controls to be declaratively connected to a command.
-However, behaviors can be used to invoke an action that\'s associated with a range of events raised by a control.
+However, behaviors can be used to invoke an action that's associated with a range of events raised by a control.
 Therefore, behaviors address many of the same scenarios as command-enabled controls, while providing a greater degree of flexibility and control.